GanLay20/Basic-OpenCV/README.md

 - Install Numpy
     pip install numpy

-  All the required steps are written in OpenCV Workshop Powerpoint.
+  All the required steps are provided in OpenCV Workshop Powerpoint.